Individual Therapy for Adults

 -

 This approach integrates mindfulness with other psychotherapy models.
-Mindfulness is about being present in the moment, paying attention to your thoughts, feelings, and bodily sensations - without judgment, as they arise.
+It involves being present in the moment and paying attention to your thoughts, feelings, and bodily sensations without judgement as they arise.

-It can support you in cultivating greater awareness, acceptance, and understanding of yourself, and your experiences.
-There is a recognition of our shared humanity, and the interconnectedness with all of life.
+This can support greater awareness, acceptance, and understanding of yourself.
+There is a recognition of our shared humanity and our interconnectedness with all of life.

-I also draw on Focusing, a mindfulness-based practice that involves tuning into the 'felt sense', allowing for a more nuanced and embodied exploration of your inner experience.
+I also draw on Focusing, a mindfulness-informed practice that involves tuning into the felt sense, allowing for a more nuanced and embodied exploration of inner experience.

 -

-We are all shaped by our early life experiences and relationships, which continue to affect how we see ourselves, and our place in the world.
+We are all shaped by our early life experiences and relationships, which continue to influence how we see ourselves and our place in the world.
 Psychodynamic therapy is one of the approaches I draw upon in my work.

 -

-My intention is to respect your autonomy and dignity, and work collaboratively with you.
-Together, we create an environment that can help deepen your sense of awareness and personal agency.
+Your experiences and perspectives are central to the therapeutic process.
+I work collaboratively with you, with respect for your autonomy and dignity.
+Together, we create a supportive environment that can help deepen your sense of awareness and personal agency.

 GETTING STARTED